drewthayer/intro-to-ds-sept9/second_saturday/logistic_case_study/logistic_problems.md

   - when you read this with pandas, pass the argument `delimiter=('\t')` to `pd.read_csv()`
     - '\t' is the character for tab

+  - for this exercise, drop the 'fruit_subtype' category

 __modeling exercise__
 We're going to try to predict the type of fruit based on its mass, width, height, and color score.